andrewjfreyer/presence/README.md

 presence
 =======

-***Note: as of `presence` 0.5.1, guest scanning and beacon scanning are removed from `presence.sh` for simplification.
+***Note: as of `presence` 0.5.1, triggered scans, guest scanning, and beacon scanning are removed from `presence.sh` for simplification.
 Please consider using [monitor](http://github.com/andrewjfreyer/monitor) instead for beacon scanning and detection and for generic device detection.
 It is unlikely that `presence` will receive substantive updates after version 0.5.1.***

 ____